logo for pulau-pangkor.com

 The Taiping Government offices are located at Kota Road in a large Victorian style building.
 It was build by the end of the 19th Century.

-The Peking hotel was build in 1929.
+The Peking Hotel was build in 1929.
 It was formerly a rubbers dealing association.
 It's now restored in it's former glory.

 Lake Gardens, late 1950's